 This summer, America watched with great apprehension as the Caldor Fire approached South Lake Tahoe.
 In a community briefing, wildfire incident commander Rocky Oplinger described how active management of forestlands assisted firefighters.
-"When the fire spotted above Meyers, it reached a fuels treatment that helped reduce flame lengths from 150 feet to 15 feet, enabling firefighters to mount a direct attack and protect homes," The Los Angeles Times quoted him
+"When the fire spotted above Meyers, it reached a fuels treatment that helped reduce flame lengths from 150 feet to 15 feet, enabling firefighters to mount a direct attack and protect homes," The Los Angeles Times quoted him.

 And in a Sacramento Bee interview in which fire researcher Scott Stephens was asked how much consensus there is among fire scientists that fuels treatments do help, he answered "I'd say at least 99%.
 I'll be honest with you, it's that strong; it's that strong.
 There's at least 99% certainty that treated areas do moderate fire behavior.
 You will always have the ignition potential, but the fires will be much easier to manage."
-I don't know if it's 99% or not; there are certainly extreme wind and drought conditions that can overwhelm anything we can throw at them.
+I don't know if it's 99% or not, but a wildfire commander with decades of experience recently told me this figure would be at least 90%.
+What is important here is that there is broad agreement among professionals that properly treated landscapes do moderate fire behavior.